flightaware/starch/README.md

    compile flags to take advantage of compile auto-vectorization that requires additional instruction set features (AVX, NEON, ..) being enabled.

- * Emits makefile fragments to be included into a larger makefile structure
+ * Emits makefile fragments to be included into a larger makefile structure, or cmake files that can be include()d into a cmake project.

 ## License